precice/tutorials/tools/tests/README.md

 Since we need data to compare against, you need to run `python generate_reference_data.py`.
 This process might take a while.
 Please include the generated reference results in the pull request as they are strongly connected to the new testsuites.

+## Adding repositories

+If you want to trigger a testsuite from a new repository, you need to add a workflow file to that repository (under `.github/workflows/`).
+You can, for example, copy and adjust [the one from the OpenFOAM adapter](https://github.com/precice/openfoam-adapter/blob/develop/.github/workflows/system-tests.yaml).
+Then, you need a new label to trigger the workflow (e.g. `Issues`->`Labels`->`New label`).
+Last, in the [preCICE organization settings](https://github.com/organizations/precice/settings), you need to add the new repository to the action secret `WORKFLOW_DISPATCH_TOKEN`.
+Adding the new label directly to the pull request in which you add the workflow should already trigger the system tests, compare the [pull request in the `precice` repository](https://github.com/precice/precice/pull/2052).

 ## Implementation details